Home » Where Do Rats Go To Die After Eating Poison?

 Unfortunately, there’s no guaranteed way to know where a rat will die after consuming poisoned bate.

-Rat poison takes effect over several days once ingested.
+Once ingested, rat poison takes effect over several days.
 During this period, the rat may adhere to its normal routine and die somewhere on its usual foraging path.

-In some cases, the rat may die in its nest if the poison renders it too weak to move and forage for food as it normally would.
+Sometimes, the rat may die in its nest if the poison makes it too weak to move and forage for food.
 Sometimes, rats may retreat to their nests to rest (and die) after being poisoned.

 Some poisons target the kidneys and work by dehydrating the rat.
-It’ll eventually perish from organ failure or a lack of water, whichever comes first.
-So, a poisoned rat will desperately seek out water.
+The rat eventually perishes from organ failure or a lack of water, whichever comes first.
+So, a poisoned rat desperately seeks out water.

 It’ll be so desperate that it’s likely to come out in the open to find a water source.
 When it does, it’ll be exposed as the poison works, leaving it to die in plain sight.